matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Cloud Identity-Aware Proxy (Cloud IAP)**

 - Provides authentication and authorization layer for your applications over HTTPS.
-- Cloud IAP replaces end user VPN tunnels or the need to apply an authentication authorization layer in front of your web application hosted on GCP.
+- Cloud IAP replaces end user VPN tunnels, or the need to apply an authentication authorization layer in front of your web application hosted on GCP.
 - Controls access to your cloud applications running on GCP.
 - Verifies a user's identity.